-The control levers can be adjusted in two ways.
-The alignment of the control levers can be adjusted along with the placement of the levers (how close the ends are to one another) can be adjusted.
+The control levers can be adjusted in three ways.
+The alignment of the control levers, the placement of the levers (how close the ends are to one another) and the height of the levers can be adjusted.

 To Adjust the Handle Alignment